ibexa/documentation-user/docs/content_management/schedule_publishing.md

 ## Scheduler tab [[% include 'snippets/experience_badge.md' %]] [[% include 'snippets/commerce_badge.md' %]]

-The Scheduler tab is available in the configuration of all Page blocks.
+The **Scheduler** tab is available in the configuration of all Page blocks.
 You can use it to set the date and time when the block becomes visible and when it disappears from a Page.
 If you configure the reveal and/or hide dates for a Page block, you can then see the scheduled blocks (except for the Content Scheduler) in the calendar.
-This way you can see what content is planned will be available in the future.
+This way you can see what content is planned to be available in the future.

 ![Schedule tab](img/schedule_tab.png)